eProsima/DDS-Router/docs/rst/examples/ros_discovery_server_example.rst

 .. literalinclude:: ../../resources/examples/ros_discovery_server.yaml
     :language: yaml
-    :lines: 9-11
+    :lines: 13-15

 Simple Participant
 ------------------

-This Participant is configured by a name, a type and the Domain Id, in this case ``0``.
+This Participant is configured by a name, a kind and the Domain Id, in this case ``0``.

 .. literalinclude:: ../../resources/examples/ros_discovery_server.yaml
     :language: yaml
-    :lines: 17-19
+    :lines: 25-27

 Discovery Server Participant
 ----------------------------

-This Participant is configured by a name, a type and a listening addresses where Discovery Server will expect metatraffic data from clients.
+This Participant is configured by a name, a kind and a listening addresses where Discovery Server will expect metatraffic data from clients.

 .. literalinclude:: ../../resources/examples/ros_discovery_server.yaml
     :language: yaml
-    :lines: 25-31
+    :lines: 33-40

 Execute example